 Cost-effective communication

 Email marketing is a great way to keep your audience informed about your organization and cause through regular email newsletters and educational materials.
-Let your supporters know where their dollars are going and how they are being used by sharing impact reports, stories, statistics, and the goals your organization is striving toward.
+Let your supporters know where their dollars are going by sharing impact reports, recipient or volunteer stories, and statistics.
+Be transparent about your current goals and what’s on the horizon for your organization.
+The more knowledge your audience has, the more excited they’ll be to talk about your cause with friends and continually spread awareness.

-Create a drip campaign to encourage donations and let subscribers know how close your organization is to reaching your fundraising goals.
-A drip campaign is a series of emails sent periodically to subscribers to direct them toward an end goal.
-Drip campaigns, in terms of fundraising, work to encourage initial donations and even supplemental ones when subscribers see an organization is close to reaching the finishing line.
+With email marketing for nonprofits, you can take your fundraising to the next level by directly speaking with past donors and leveraging powerful communication strategies to inspire donations.
+Create a drip campaign to encourage contributions and let subscribers know how close your organization is to reaching your fundraising goals.
+Drip campaigns, in terms of fundraising, work to encourage initial donations and even supplemental ones when subscribers see that an organization is close to reaching the finishing line.

-Use email to request donations from your supporters
+Use email to remind subscribers of their image and request donations from your supporters.
+Image source: Change.org.

-Using an email service provider (ESP) will help your organization easily track and measure the results of email marketing campaigns and their effectiveness in encouraging donations and engaging subscribers.
+Nonprofit marketing budgets aren’t just about dollars — they’re about time spent, as well.
+Streamline your system and devote more time to your cause with email tracking software.
+Using an automated email platform will help your organization easily measure the results of your email marketing campaigns and evaluate their effectiveness in encouraging donations and engaging subscribers.
 Track open rates, click-through rates, bounces, and your subscriber count to understand where your marketing strategy can improve.
-Check the average open rates, click-through rates, and bounces for nonprofit organizations — updated here monthly.
+Check the average industry metrics often to ensure you’re hitting benchmarks.

 Who should I email?

-It might be tempting to answer this question with “Everyone on my list!”
-But if you want to improve donor retention and develop more meaningful donor engagement, you have to deliver the right message to the right person.
+It’s tempting to send every email to everyone on your list (we get it!), but if you want to improve donor retention and develop more meaningful donor engagement, you have to deliver the right message to the right person.

-Here are some ideas for email segments to get you started on your own nonprofit email list:
+Here are some ideas for email segments to get you started on your nonprofit email list:

 • Blog subscribers who have never donated before